Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 For remaining datasets, a specific range achieved the best result.
 For the GRSS Data Fusion dataset~\cite{liao2015processing}, the best result was obtained when considering the largest range ($7,14,21,28,35,42,49,56,63,70$), i.e., the range varying from small to large patch sizes.
 For Vaihingen~\cite{vaihingen}, the intermediate range ($45,55,65,75,85$) achieved the best result.
-Therefore, in these cases, such ranges were selected and used in remaining experiments of this work.
-However, as can be seen through Table~\ref{tab:range}, other ranges also produce competitive result and could be used without high loss of performance, which confirms the robustness of the proposed method to patch size range, allowing it to process images without the need of experimentally searching for the best patch size configuration.
+Therefore, in these cases, such ranges were selected and used in the remaining experiments of this work.
+However, as can be seen through Table~\ref{tab:range}, other ranges also produce competitive results and could be selected and used without significant loss of performance, which confirms the robustness of the proposed method in relation to the patch size range, allowing it to process images without the need of experimentally searching for the best patch size configuration.

-In terms of patch size selection, the algorithm really varies depending on the experiment.
+In terms of patch size selection (during the inference phase), the algorithm really varies depending on the experiment.
 For the Coffee dataset, the most selected patch sizes were 50 and 75, showing a trend towards such interval.
 For the remaining datasets, larger patches were favored in our experiments.
 This may be justified by the fact that urban areas have complex interactions and larger patches allow the network to capture more information about the context.
 Though the best patch size is really dependent on the experiment, current results showed that the proposed approach is able to learn and select the best patch size in processing time producing interesting outcomes when compared to state-of-the-art works, a fact reconfirmed in Section~\ref{subsec:state}.